Ivy-po/Exploring-Divs-and-Positioning/README.md

 ## `<Div>`s and flex
 A `<div></div>` element represents a division of the page.
 It is used to group elements together.
 This is a common way to position and style elements on a webpage.

-The CSS property of `display` can be set to `flex` which allows us to place elements on the page horizontally.
-It also provides better options for spacing elements.

-1) Create a new CSS rule as follows:
-    ```
-    .ghost{
-        display: flex;
-    }
-    ```
 2) Create a sets of `<div></div>` tags for the the Blinky section as shown below.
     ```
     <div>  <!-- Outer Div -->